UC Senior Secondary College Lake Ginninderra

 University of Canberra Senior Secondary College Lake Ginninderra, formerly known as Lake Ginninderra College until 2011, is a public secondary college for students in Years 11 and 12.
 It is located in the Australian Capital Territory, Australia, situated on the lakefront of Lake Ginninderra.

+The college is the designated school for students attending the Australian Institute of Sport (AIS).

 History

-Lake Ginninderra College was established in 1987, with John Cope being appointed as founding Principal.
-University of Canberra Senior Secondary College Lake Ginninderra is located near its partner facilities the University of Canberra and the Australian Institute of Sport.
+UC Senior Secondary College Lake Ginninderra was established in 1987, with John Cope being appointed as founding Principal.
+The college is located near its partner facilities, the University of Canberra and the Australian Institute of Sport (AIS).

-Australian Institute of Sport Program

-University of Canberra Senior Secondary College Lake Ginninderra is the designated college for students in Years 11 and 12 attending the Australian Institute of Sport (AIS), consistent with a Memorandum of Understanding between the Australian Sports Commission and the ACT Government.
+The college is the designated school for students in Years 11 and 12 attending the AIS, consistent with a Memorandum of Understanding between the Australian Sports Commission and the ACT Government.
 The college has supported AIS students with a range of programs to enable completion of their secondary education while training at the institute.